SyrosRiff/CleanUp.github.io/README.md

 https://github.com/tamjasmine

 Description:
-Syros Riff: This tool helps you detect and control your overall plastic waste consumption.
+Clean Up: This tool helps you detect and control your overall plastic waste consumption.
 It's a smart tool that allows you to have a transparent understanding of what goes into the products you consume daily.
 This application has various features: It takes the items you buy and shows the types of plastic within the protection, analyzes the CO2 emissions,